budmonde/tog-template/README.md

 make clean
 ```

-### TeXstudio

-You can import the `main.tex` file into your TeXstudio window, and specify it as the root file for compilation.
-To change the compile target, edit the symlink of `main.tex` to point to the desired target.

 ### Overleaf

 You can use this template with overleaf by specifying the main document to the desired compilation target inside `targets/` directory.
 This setting can be found under `Menu > Main document`.

+### TeXstudio

+You can import the `main.tex` file into your TeXstudio window, and specify it as the root file for compilation.
+To change the compile target, copy the desired target file to overwrite `main.tex`.

 ### VS Code + LaTeX Workshop
 To use the template in VS Code, please use the LaTeX Workshop extension (`latex-workshop`).
 The compilation should automatically detect the `main.tex` file as the root file of the project.
+To change the compile target, copy the desired target file to overwrite `main.tex`.

 ## Further Details